pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Unbuffered Rotations - No buffer, all rotations are done manually every compute, will take more cpu to calculate each time a render occurs.
 Allows low memory devices to still have rotating maps.
 Note: this mode does make the map tiles visible as small artifacts between the map tiles, so maps do not look the best in this mode.
 Buffered Without Rotations - Same as Buffered Rotations mode but does not rotate the map.
 No Buffer No Rotations - Same as Unbuffered Rotations mode but does not rotate the map.

+### Center User Offset Y

+Offsets the users vertical position by a fraction of the screen size.
+Larger values will move the position further down the screen. eg. 0.5 - user in the middle, 0.75 user 3/4 of the way down the screen (near the bottom), 0.25 user near the top of the screen.
+Larger values are generally preferred, as it allow you to see more of the route in front of the users position.
+Beware though, moving the user from the center position can have implications on the number of tiles that need to be cached if using rotating [render modes](#render-mode) and [maps](#map-enabled).

 ---